altocodenl/cell/notes.md

 ## Cell development notes

+### 2026-08-21

+Memory allocation errors are a failure of abstraction.

+Validations reduce the space of possibilities enough to make dynamic analysis possible, with dynamic being like static but considering all relevant possibilities as a sequence of transformations on a part of the dataspace.

 ### 2026-08-10

 Normal server/clients are starting to look like hardcoded logic to me.
 Imagine having either a natural language description or the cell representation of that logic, and no clunky dropdowns in the middle, and the full power of whatever is available at every stage.